 In fact, modern reverse cycle air conditioning systems are becoming more efficient over time, particularly in terms of energy consumption and cost, making them a very good investment in comfort and health.
 And as electricity prices continue to rise, air conditioner efficiency is becoming increasingly important.
 They’re efficient even in the most extreme conditions.
 For example, one kW of electricity consumed, will generate three or more kW of heating or cooling.

-When comparing energy consumption for different air conditioners, remember there are different energy ratings, so ask a specialist to explain what the numbers mean.
+When comparing energy consumption for different air conditioners, remember there are different energy ratings based on region that you live in.
+The Zoned Energy Rating Label enables you to compare the performance of different air conditioners.
+These include capacity output, energy efficiency, and sound levels, so ask a specialist to explain what the numbers mean.
 As with other appliances, the more stars your heating and cooling unit has, the more energy efficient it is.

 They’re adaptable and flexible